Top Volunteer Sending Organizations for Africa

-Volunteering in Africa can be more physically, emotionally, and financially challenging than volunteering in other parts of the world.
+Volunteering in the diverse continent of Africa can be more physically, emotionally, and financially challenging than volunteering in other parts of the world.
 But most people who have volunteered there will tell you it was well worth the effort.

 school, or working with AIDS orphans in a drama program for street children.